From content strategy to code, JoyConf brings the Storyblok community together - Register Now!

 Check out our free whitepaper Storytelling and Building a Personal Connection

 Search Engine Optimization (SEO) is key to getting your site seen.
-After all, most users don’t even bother to look past the first page of Google!
+After all, most users don鈥檛 even bother to look past the first page of Google!
 Investing effort into maximizing the effectiveness of your keywords is simply necessary.

-It can also grow your SEO by expanding your scope.
+It can also grow your SEO (opens in a new window) by expanding your scope.
 Creating content in different languages usually means creating some unique pieces to specifically cater to topics these users might have a particular interest in.
-Thus, this can grow the number of keywords you’re ranking for.
+Thus, this can grow the number of keywords you鈥檙e ranking for.
 The result is that your website will be showing up in more searches.
 Combined with other SEO strategies like backlinking and frequent updates, this can lead to a boom in traffic.

 Doing this initial research to determine your best multilingual content marketing also enables you to learn more about: